 Confidential test materials (Teachers' Notes Booklet and Role Play Cards) are despatched by Cambridge approximately two to three weeks before the assessment period.
-These should be opened four working days before the Centre's assessment starts and studied carefully by the teacher/Examiner before conducting his/her first Speaking examination.
-Teacher/Examiners who have prepared their own roles fully and are confident in what they are doing are better able to help candidates who experience any difficulty.
+These should be opened in the four working days before the Centre's assessment starts and studied, in secure conditions, by the teacher/Examiner before conducting his/her first Speaking examination.
+Teacher/ Examiners who have prepared their own roles fully and are confident in what they are doing are better able to help candidates who experience any difficulty.
 Once the materials have been opened, the Speaking examinations must be completed as soon as is realistically possible.
-Once the Centre has completed its Speaking examinations, the materials remain confidential and must be kept in a secure place by the Centre until the end of the examination period (e.g. until 30 April for the June examination).
+Once the Centre has completed its Speaking examinations, the materials remain confidential and must be kept in a secure place by the Centre.

-Please note that the role play situations remain confidential throughout the examination period (e.g. 1 March to 30 April for the June examination) and the Teachers' Notes Booklet and Role Play Cards must be returned to the Centre's secure room when they are not being used to prepare or conduct the live Speaking examinations.
+Please note, the role play situations remain confidential throughout the examination period (1 March to 30 April for the June examination) and until the deadline by which samples for external moderation must arrive in Cambridge (15 May).
+The Teachers' Notes Booklet and Role Play Cards must be returned to the Centre's secure room when they are not being used to prepare or conduct the live Speaking examinations.